Sao Miguel Azores, Portugal Travel Guide

 Faial (50-60 min flight) pairs well with Pico by ferry.
 São Jorge (flight/ferry) is famous for cliffs, "fajãs", and dairy product from milk.

-SATA Air Açores operates regular inter-island flights.
+SATA Air Açores operates regular inter-flights between islands.
 This is the fastest way to move island-to-island.

-After The Green island, Lisbon or Porto are next logical stops.
-Direct flights from Ponta Delgada frequently connect to mainland Portugal.
+Following The Green island, Lisbon or Porto are next logical stops.
+Direct flights from Ponta Delgada city frequently connect to the continental part Portugal.

-For longer stays, São Miguel serves as a base to discover other islands, providing a rich and diverse Azorean experience.
+For longer stays, The Green island serves as a base to discover other isles, providing a rich and diverse Azorean experience.

 Pico is known for Mount Pico, Portugal''s tallest mountain, a challenging climb.
 Its unique volcanic vineyards are an UNESCO World Heritage site.